knative/docs/blog/articles/event-drive-app-knative-eventing-kogito.md

 The Serverless Workflow specification can help us define complex workflows that can be used across many platforms and cloud providers.
 In this post, we shared how to use the specification with Kogito and the possibilities of integration with Knative as the serverless platform.

-The specification implementation is ongoing work on the Kogito project, but we are aiming for a platform fully compliant with standards and the specification.
+While the specification implementation is ongoing work on the Kogito project, our goal is to have a platform fully compliant with standards and the specification.

+You can try the [example we demonstrated](https://github.com/kiegroup/kogito-examples/tree/master/serverless-workflow-functions-events-quarkus) in this article in your local environment.
+If you are looking for a more sophisticated scenario, take a look at our [Github Bot example with Kogito and Knative Eventing](https://github.com/kiegroup/kogito-examples/tree/master/serverless-workflow-github-showcase).

 ## Further Reading